Peter Boden

 Peter Boden (born 18 September 1947) is a British former sports shooter.

-Sports shooting career
+He specialised in Olympic Trap clay pigeon shooting.

 Boden competed at four Summer Olympics; the 1976 Summer Olympics, 1984 Summer Olympics, 1996 Summer Olympics and 2000 Summer Olympics.

+Boden also qualified for the Moscow 1980 Summer Olympics but the GB shooting team withdrew due to political reasons.

 He represented England and won a gold medal in the clay pigeon trap and a silver medal in the trap pairs with Peter Croft, at the 1982 Commonwealth Games in Brisbane, Queensland, Australia.
 Four years later he represented England and won a silver medal in the clay pigeon trap and a gold medal in the trap pairs with Ian Peel, at the 1986 Commonwealth Games in Edinburgh, Scotland.

+Boden was also five-times British Grand Prix Champion - 1975, 1980, 1983 (joint), 1993 and 1999.

+Early shooting career

+Boden first started shooting at the age of 12, when he did some 'rough shooting' for pigeons and rabbits at farms near to his Bedworth home.
+He then slowly developed his talent during a long apprenticeship at local shoots.
+He was a member of both Fillongley and Berkswell shooting clubs.

+Boden's first national title was the British Open Double Rise Championship at Doncaster, in March 1970.
+He scored a the-then record points total of 182 from 200.

+His second title followed just a month later at Bisley, where he won the English Open Double Rise Championship, with a score of 173 (after a shoot-off).

+It was in 1973 that he was first called up into the GB Universal Trench (5-Trap) Team.
+This would be his first taste of international shooting.